 HighlightDirective, an attribute directive

 that sets the background color of the attached element.

 AppComponent template to attach the directive to the title:

-If we ran the app now, Angular would not recognize the
+If you ran the app now, Angular wouldn't recognize the

 highlight attribute and would ignore it.